dsc-courses/dsc80-2023-wi/project3.md

 * Formulate a pair of hypotheses and perform a **hypothesis test or a permutation test** (that is not related to missingness).
 You can use the "sample questions" in each of the dataset descriptions for inspiration, or you can create your own.
 * Be sure to explicitly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.
 Justify why these choices are good choices for answering the question you are trying to answer.
 * When making writing your conclusions to the statistical tests in this project, **never** use language that implies an absolute conclusion.
 Because we are doing statistical tests (and not doing a randomized controlled trial), we cannot prove that either hypothesis is 100% true or false.

-    * _“Only a Sith deals in absolutes” -Obi-Wan Kenobi_
+> “Only a Sith deals in absolutes” - Obi-Wan Kenobi

 ---